mozilla/experimenter/docs/experimenter/rollouts.md

 ## Create

-A new rollout is created in Experimenter.
-Since it has not been sent to Preview or sent for review yet, it remains in Draft with no active phase.
+A new rollout which has yet to be sent for review or put into preview is marked for Draft.

 ```mermaid
   sequenceDiagram